Jeremy Walker is a political activist, photographer, and Veterans Advocate

 Although he has never served in the military he has had many relatives serve during WWII and the Cold War Era.

-He is also an Associate Member of Oath Keepers, and has donated to various veterans charities.
+He has been an Associate Member of Oath Keepers, and has donated to various veterans charities.

 Jeremy was born within the last few years of the Cold War and grew up in Harford County, Maryland.
 He now resides just over the Mason Dixon Line in York County, Pennsylvania.